Ignitarium-Renesas/RZV2L_AiLibrary/05_Age_Gender_Detection/README.md

-# RZV2L AI Library - Age and gender detection
+# RZV2L AI Library - Age and Gender detection
 # WORK IN PROGRESS.
 LIMITED ACCURACY AVAILABLE CURRENTLY.

 ## Introduction

-This particular application is showcases the capability of deep neural networks to predict age and detect the gender of a person.
+This particular application showcases the capability of deep neural networks to predict age and detect the gender of a person.
 This is a work in progress application.
 Only image based gender recognition code is pushed as of Dec 2022 last week.
 More updates will be available during January 2023.

 ## Application details